thebaldgeek/thebaldgeek.github.io/L-Band.md

 ## First Light
 With the antenna mounted and the coax run, we can focus on the software side of things.
 I am going to proceed as if you are going to set up and monitor all channels around the clock and you are going to feed your data to your local Node-RED for message filtering (ie just Military aircraft) and reporting / alerting.
 That said, if you just want to monitor now and then, and you want to use the Jaero aircraft database and logging, you need to skim over what follows and pick up how to set up the database and ADSBExchange link in Jaero for the best experience.

+## Download and unzip Jaero
+We want to be sure to be using the 1.0.4.12-Alpha version of Jaero which was updated in March 2021.
+Go to the Jaero GitHub page: https://github.com/jontio/JAERO/releases and under the 'Development Build' (at the top of the page) there is a small 'Assets' drop down, expand it and download the file you need.
+A quick word here on Linux.
+While there is a build of linux, myself and others have not managed to run the required 12 or so instances on Linux.
+One or two is find, but as you add more, the message decode rate starts to drop until they are running but not decoding.
+I have had to stick to Windows for all my satellite decoding adventures.
+Note that the file states 1.0.4.11, but when you unzip and run it, its really 1.0.4.12-alpha.
+Note that you don't need to install this version, you can simply run it from the subdirectory you unzip it into.

+The new alpha version includes support for basestation.sqb.
+This is a pseudo 'standard' of aircraft details database.
+As Jaero decodes aircraft messages, it looks up each ICAO (Jaero calls them AES) in the database and provides type and owner information in its log file.
+If you are going to use Node-RED to track the aircraft, skip this step.
+The basestation.sqb file that this version of Jaero includes has around 188,000 aircraft details, but we can quickly do better.
+Visit the flightairmap page and download their basestation.sqb file: https://data.flightairmap.com/
+The link is at the bottom of that page.
+Unzip it on your computer and copy the file to your Jaero subdirectory and replace (over write) the one in there.
+The flightairmap database has 380,000 aircraft, so almost double the chances of Jaero showing the information for any satcom ACARS messages you decode.